DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Discussion

 \section{Discussion}

 In this work, we introduced DREAMS, a dimensionality reduction method that adds a regularization term to the $t$-SNE objective.
-This regularization term penalizes embedding points that deviate from their corresponding PCA positions and thereby encourages global structure preservation throughout the optimization process.
+This regularization term penalizes embedding points that deviate from their PCA positions and thereby encourages global structure preservation throughout the optimization process.
 Our approach addresses a critical shortcoming in conventional dimensionality reduction techniques, which often prioritize one structural scale over the other.
 Through this simple yet effective regularization term and a tunable hyperparameter $\lambda$, DREAMS allows for a continuous spectrum of embeddings that transition smoothly from the locally faithful structure of $t$-SNE to the globally coherent and interpretable structure of PCA.
-Furthermore, with its default regularization strength ($\lambda=0.1$), DREAMS provides an embedding that successfully balances local and global structure preservation, outperforming competing methods.
+Furthermore, with its default regularization strength ($\lambda=0.15$), DREAMS provides an embedding that successfully balances local and global structure preservation, outperforming competing methods.

-Across seven real-world datasets, DREAMS or DREAMS-MDS with default $\lambda=0.1$ consistently achieved the best performance in terms of the local-global score.
+Across eleven real-world datasets, DREAMS or DREAMS-MDS with default $\lambda=0.15$ consistently achieved the best performance in terms of the local-global score.
 This highlights its robustness and wide applicability, especially to hierarchical datasets with multiple inherent structure scales.
 While multiscale structure is common in real-world datasets, DREAMS is less useful in datasets without it, such as the MNIST dataset, as there is less global structure to preserve.
+In particular, we do not have theoretical performance guarantees ensuring that DREAMS will balance local and global structure well.
+The additional time to compute the regularizer and its gradient led to DREAMS having slower runtime than most competitors (Figure~\ref{runtimes}).
 Moreover, DREAMS introduces an additional hyperparameter, the regularization strength $\lambda$, whose optimal value can depend on the specific dataset and the intended use.
 Consequently, different datasets may require tuning $\lambda$ to achieve the optimal balance between local and global structure preservation.
-That said, we found that $\lambda=0.1$ worked well across the datasets.
+That said, we found that $\lambda=0.15$ worked well across all datasets.